 OK, you’re probably familiar with advent calendars that have little boxes with windows that can be opened each day during Advent to reveal a trinket or treat.
 If you’re feeling especially crafty, go ahead and make it happen.
 But we know you’ve got a lot to get through in these last few weeks before the end of the year, so we came up with a classroom advent calendar display that won’t take a day and a half to set up.

 You will need the following:

-- cute holiday-themed decorations (I used our Paper Bag Holiday Puppets, Holiday Page Borders – Landscape, and Holiday-Themed Letters and Number Pennant Banners – Color)
+- Cute holiday-themed decorations (We used our Paper Bag Holiday Puppets, Holiday Page Borders – Landscape, and Holiday-Themed Letters and Number Pennant Banners – Color)

-- 10 manilla envelopes or manilla folders (I’ve used manilla folders cut in half!)
+- 10 manilla envelopes or manilla folders (We used manilla folders cut in half!)

 Classroom Advent Calendar Activities

 Start your countdown by getting personal with the Create an ‘Elfie Selfie’ Template!